Discover Vilas County’s beachesPublished: October 7, 2020

-Vilas County is home to some of the most pristine swimming lakes in the Midwest.
-There’s nothing like a refreshing swim in the crystal-clear water of a glacial lake.
-Whether you’re hoping to go wading, take a quick dip or would like to go for a longer swim along the shore, you’ll find plenty of great swimming options.
-Vilas County lakes also offer some great calm and shallow waters that are perfect for young children.
+There’s nothing like a refreshing swim in the crystal-clear water of a glacial lake in the Northwoods of Wisconsin.
+Whether you’re hoping to go wading, take a quick dip, or for a longer swim along the shore, you’ll find plenty of great swimming options.

 Here are some public beaches worth exploring:

 Nichols Beach is a great family-friendly swimming area just 2.5 miles from downtown Boulder Junction.
 Its shallow water and gentle entry make it a good bet for kids.
 To find the beach, follow Highway K west, turn left on Highway H and left onto Nichols Lake Lane.
 At the end of Nichols’ Lane you’ll find a parking area for the beach.
 Dog friendly.